 - Available from On-Running

 After finding out that a $20 rain jacket from Wal-Mart left David sweating like he was in a sauna, he gladly accepted this more breathable jacket!
-It’s become a go to piece for him, especially when it’s cool at all as it does provide more warmth.
+David declared this one of his favorite pieces of gear last year because it kept him warmer in winter months and dry.

 This is not as lightweight as some of the others mentioned below and that’s reflected it in being about $100 less.
 It’s not a thick jacket like the Lulu mentioned below, but not an ultralight.

 Regardless, it is going to keep you dry!
 It also has a vent along the back, to help release heat.
-Though I admit this is often blocked from a backpack or hydration pack, so maybe doing less than it’s designed.
+I wear a hydration pack usually, so that blocks this vent…and doesn’t do me a ton of good.

 The toggle hood made it easy to keep in place and the zipper front pocket is large enough to hold your phone!
 Or technically to pack the jacket in to, but for me that’s a lot like getting the sleeping bag back in a bag.